pds01/SampleApp/README.md

 - Make the application available on port 80.
 - Ensure that the server is locked down and secure.

-# Additional Requiremts
+# Additional Requirements
 - Allow for scaling of the application
-- Build resiliancy
+- Resiliency
 - Ease of update

 # Aproach
-- Setup an Autoscaling group for resiliancy and scalability
+- Setup an Autoscaling group for resiliency and scalability
 - Use Code Deploy to publish and update the application on the fly
-- Create an AWS Cloud Fromation template to deploy the solution
+- Create an AWS Cloud Formation template to deploy the solution

 # Components
 - 1 x Virtual Private Cloud